dderyldowney/cmladsb/README.md

 ```bash
 source venv/bin/activate
 ```
+because the image's CMD gets overriden when you launch it manually.

 If, for some reason, after loading the virtualenv, the packages don't show when you run ``pip list --local``, just run the command: